Sign up to receive beautynews, product samples, couponsand more.

 If you have dry hair…try the L'Oréal Paris EverPure Moisture Shampoo, which is especially gentle on colored hair and can help replenish essential moisture and luminous shine.
 Pair it with the L’Oréal Paris EverPure Moisture Conditioner.

 If you have blonde hair…try the L'Oréal Paris EverPure Blonde Shampoo.
-This sulfate-free shampoo will help balance blonde strands by neutralizing brassiness and hydrating over-processed hair.
+This sulfate-free shampoo will help balance blonde strands and hydrate over-processed hair.
 Pair it with the L’Oréal Paris EverPure Blonde Conditioner and L’Oréal Paris EverPure Blonde Shade Reviving Treatment.

 Next up: What’s the Deal With Pre-Shampoo Products?